paulaamaya/notebook-dps/README.md

 }
 ```

 Now notice how the client sets the entire mechanism in motion by passing command objects to the invoker.
 These commands incapsulate the actions from the user.
-Also, the invoker is completely unaware of the receivers that have been programmed and how they work.
+Also, **the invoker is completely unaware of the receivers that have been programmed into the commands and how they work**.

 ```java
 public class Client {